Splendira/Pizza-effect/README.md

 ------------------------------------------------------------------------------------------------------------------------------------
 🇬🇧 <br>
-To view the project, click here 👉 https://philipferrand.github.io/Pizza-effect/ This project is based on a small animation effect of the pizzas when hovering with the mouse.
+To view the project, click here 👉 https://philipferrand.github.io/Pizza-effect/ <br>
+This project is based on a small animation effect of the pizzas when hovering with the mouse.